Dwip-Pandya/task-management-system/README.md

 ## 📧 Support

-For support, email support@taskflow.com or open an issue in the GitHub repository.
+For support, email aydnapdwip@gmail.com or open an issue in the GitHub repository.

-## 🗺️ Roadmap

-- [ ] Real-time notifications
-- [ ] Mobile application (iOS/Android)
-- [ ] Kanban board view
-- [ ] Time tracking functionality
-- [ ] File attachments for tasks
-- [ ] Advanced project templates
-- [ ] Integration with third-party tools (Slack, Teams, etc.)
-- [ ] API documentation for external integrations

 ---